shiyingwucl/shiyingwucl.github.io/_posts/2024-09-10-githubpages.md

 ---
 layout: post
-title: Github
+title: Intro to GitHub Pages (work in progress)
 ---

-I followed the vscode python tutorial.

-learnt about how to use vscode(properly), did a simple debugging of a quick code that I wrote in python.s